ngmarchant/oasis/docs/index.rst

 ========
-OASIS is a tool for evaluating binary classifiers when ground truth class labels are not immediately available, but can be obtained at some cost (e.g. by asking humans).
+OASIS is a tool for evaluating binary classifiers when ground truth class labels are not immediately available, but can be obtained at some cost (e.g. by asking human annotators).
 The tool takes an unlabelled test set as input and intelligently selects items to label so as to provide a *precise* estimate of the classifier's performance, whilst *minimising* the amount of labelling required.
 The underlying strategy for selecting the items to label is based on